McIntoshLab1/homelab/docs/cloud/entra-id.md

-Entra Id
+Case Study: Entra ID Identity Design

-Status: Planned
+Status: In Progress

-Cloud identity and access via Microsoft 365 / Entra ID.

-This document is a placeholder and will be filled in as the work progresses.
+Summary

+This phase of the Microsoft 365 build focused on establishing the Entra ID identity structure before adding users, groups, and additional services.
+The tenant was created as toshsystems.onmicrosoft.com, a consistent naming convention was chosen for user accounts, and the founding Global Administrator was secured with multi-factor authentication before any other configuration work continued.

+## Work In Progress